Connect with Us

 Commercial – Commercially, aquaponics is a rapidly growing industry as entrepreneurs realize that aquaponics and controlled environment agriculture can provide high quality, locally-grown fresh food on a ‘year round basis.
 Large commercial aquaponic farms are providing fresh food to grocery store chains, hospitals and institutions.
 MicroFarm Aquaponic Systems are perfect for a family or retirement business.

 Looking into indoor farming?
 Check out Nelson and Pade’s highly productive Clear Flow Aquaponic Systems® to grow more food in indoor agriculture.

 Natural and Sustainable

 Aquaponics is a completely natural process that mimics all lakes, ponds, rivers and waterways on Earth.
-The only input into an aquaponics system is fish food.
+The only input into an aquaponics system is fish food for aquaponics.
 The fish eat the food and excrete waste, which is converted by beneficial bacteria to nutrients that the plants can use.
 In consuming these nutrients, the plants help to purify the water.
 You cannot use herbicides, pesticides or other harsh chemicals in an aquaponics system, making the fish and plants healthful and safe to eat.